To RSVP for our programs, please be sure to fill out the online form at the bottom of this page.

 PARK & REC is an evidence-based recreational therapy and exercise program for individuals living with Parkinson’s Disease.
 Participants will complete a 10-week program that addresses both motor and non-motor symptoms of PD, including mobility, posture, balance, strength, anxiety, depression, speech volume, etc. This program uniquely combines exercise and recreation-based modalities to combat PD symptoms, in which the participants have the autonomy to choose what series they are most interested in.
 This person-centered approach allows participants to select from a variety of therapeutic exercises and activities, such as, yoga, tai chi, adaptive sport, expressive therapies, art, dance, music/singing, outdoor cycling, passive/active games, and team building activities.
 This person-centered program is driven by the participants’ needs, interests, and goals truly putting the “fun” in functional.
 We are grateful to APDA Georgia Chapter for helping to fun this class, along with the 3 scholarships for participants.

-To sign up, and fill out the online registration form at the bottom of the page with your contact information and information on your loved one.
 There are limited spaces and pre-assessments are required prior to attending.
 Program fee of $50 (with a $30, 1 time registration fee if you are new to Aloha programs.)
-Deadline to register Feb 24th.
+Next session starts April 14th.
+Please RSVP by April 7th.

 Community and Educational Programs